-In 2023, close to 98% of Russell 3000 companies that submitted a say on pay vote received majority support, with average support levels at approximately 90.0%, and with approximately 72% of such companies receiving more than 90% support.
-ISS recommended a vote against approximately 12.8% of Russell 3000 and 9.6% of S&P 500 company proposals (approximately 120 and 310 basis points lower, respectively, than the 2022 rates), so a favorable vote was achieved even in a significant majority of the cases where ISS had made a negative recommendation.
+In 2024 (through September), close to 99% of Russell 3000 companies that submitted a say on pay vote received majority support, with average support levels at approximately 91%, and with approximately 74% of such companies receiving more than 90% support.
+ISS recommended a vote against approximately 11.1% of Russell 3000 and 7.7% of S&P 500 company proposals, so a favorable vote was achieved even in a significant majority of the cases where ISS had made a negative recommendation.
 However, an ISS negative recommendation correlated with lower support levels.
-Companies that received an ISS "against" recommendation achieved an average vote result of 26 percentage points lower, in the case of Russell 3000 companies.74
+Companies that received an ISS "against" recommendation achieved an average vote result of 23 percentage points lower (in the case of Russell 3000 companies) and 28 percentage points lower (in the case of S&P 500 companies).